"Why would anyone visit a Naturopath"; biased skeptics against natural therapies would ask.

 The Medical System is providing absolute essential treatments, no doubt, we can't and we definitely don't want to be without it.

-The Medical System is not "Effective" at providing: "complete physical, mental and social well-being".
+The Medical System is not "Effective"however at providing: "complete physical, mental and social well-being".

 If it would, and hopefully it will in the future, we would be all much healthier.